silx-kit/pyFAI/doc/source/ecosystem.rst

 LImA
 ....
-The Library for Image Acquisition is used at many European synchrotrons to control various types of camera.
+The `Library for Image Acquisition <https://github.com/esrf-bliss/Lima>`_, developped at the European synchrotron is used worldwide to control any types of cameras.
-A pyFAI plugin is available to integrate images on the fly without saving them.
+A pyFAI plugin has been written to integrate images on the fly without saving them.
+(no more tested).

 NanoPeakCell
 ............
+NanoPeakCell (NPC) is a python-software intended to pre-process your serial crystallography raw-data into ready-to-be-inedexed images with CrystFEL, cctbx.xfel and nXDS.
+NPC is able to process data recorded at SACLA and LCLS XFELS, as well as data recorded at any synchrotron beamline.
+A graphical interface is deployed to visualize your raw and pre-processed data.

-TODO ...
-Developed at IBS (Grenoble) by N. Coquelle
+Developed at `IBS (Grenoble) by N. Coquelle <https://github.com/coquellen/NanoPeakCell>`_

 pygix
 .....